-All competitors shall take their membership card with them to a competition.
 The membership card is the primary means of identification and should always be carried.
 If the card is not available (e.g. lost or not yet received) then other forms of photographic identification can be used.

-Any competitor who cannot produce this document when requested by an official may be disqualified but can be replaced by a suitably qualified substitute (see 7-2-4b).
 If a competitor without documentation is allowed to race, they must agree to produce it within a mutually agreed time to a member of the Organising Committee.